UPPMAX/HPC-python/docs/intro.rst

 .. admonition:: Welcome!

-    - There is a new documentation for UPPMAX at: https://uppmax.uu.se/support/user-guides/python-user-guide/
+    - There is a *rather* new documentation for python at UPPMAX at: https://uppmax.uu.se/support/user-guides/python-user-guide/
-    - We hope that it will be helpful for your future reference
+    - We hope that it will be helpful for your future reference.
-    - We will approximately follow the outline of it today
+    - We will approximately follow the outline of it today.
     - We hope also to identify improvements of the page for today´s interactions with you!